mjgpy3/duck_by_contract/README.md

 ## Why add the overhead?

 2 reasons really:
  1. Some methods have a lot of heavy-lifting (e.g. database/network transactions).
-Sometimes these transactions can go through then be "broker" because a later statement calls a method that does not exist.
-This is a short circuit mechanism.
+Once heavy, sometimes destructive, operations have occured the last thing a programmer wants is a `NoMethodError` in a later statement. `duck_by_contract` doesn't even execute a programmer-defined-method unless the specified methods exist on calling parameters.
  2. Timid code (i.e. code including a lot of `#is_a?`, `#respond_to?`, `#nil?`, etc...) is ugly and causes methods to become bloated.
 This gem provides a way to ensure parameters have expected behaviors _without_ convolution, and it also provides a mechanism (`duck_type_with_default`) to provide default behavior when interface parameters are not met.

 ## How do I use it?